jjaemun/monte-carlo/README.md

 ### Random number generation

-Random number generation is a non-trivial element of any monte carlo framework, and is currently among the more dynamic organs of the system.
+Random number generation is a non-trivial element of any monte carlo framework, and is currently among the more dynamic organs in the system.
 The discussion below explores its main pain points.

 #### Sampling strategies